FelixOnline/v2/content/articles/2016-12-2-a-return-to-stars-hollow-gilmore-girls.md

  - /tv/6539/a-return-to-stars-hollow--gilmore-girls-
 imported: true
 comments:
+ - value: >
- - GG are coming back Theres no way the ending is gonna be left unresolved AND I BET ITS GONNA BE A BOY breakthecircle AND RORY WILL NAME HIM RICHARD
+     GG are coming back.
+There's no way the ending is gonna be left unresolved.
+AND I BET ITS GONNA BE A BOY. #breakthecircle AND RORY WILL NAME HIM RICHARD!

 # Article Taxonomies
 categories: